By Harvest ETFs

 Can the CPP Disability benefit help my retirement income?

-The CPP disability benefit is similar to CPP benefits with a number of key restrictions.
+The CPP disability benefit has some qualities in common with CPP benefits, with a number of key restrictions.
 Eligible individuals must be under 65 years of age and have made “enough” contributions into the CPP according to the Government of Canada.

 Once an eligible individual turns 65 their CPP disability benefits automatically change to a CPP retirement pension.
 Therefore, CPP disability benefits cannot provide additional income to your CPP retirement benefits.